Item 15: Understand the borrow checker

 };

 The next tactic that helps for battles against the borrow checker is to design your data structures with the borrow checker in mind.
-The panacea is if your data structures can own all of the data that they use, avoiding any use of references and the consequent propagation of lifetime annotations described in Item 14.
+The panacea is your data structures owning all of the data that they use, avoiding any use of references and the consequent propagation of lifetime annotations described in Item 14.

 name: String,